skirataar/Payrole/payroll-app/README.md

 - **Detailed Salary Reports**: Generate comprehensive salary reports with filtering and sorting capabilities
 - **Payment Tracking**: Mark employees as paid and track payment status
 - **Configurable Settings**: Customize calculation parameters such as VDA rates, ESI percentages, and PF contributions
+- **Dark Mode Support**: Toggle between light and dark themes for comfortable viewing in any environment

 ## Technology Stack